docksal/docksal/docs/content/fin/fin-run-cli.md

 ---
-title: "On-demand disposable cli"
+title: "On-demand Disposable CLI"
 weight: 3
 aliases:
   - /en/master/fin/fin-run-cli/
 ---

-## Disposable cli Environments
+## Disposable CLI Environments

 With this command you can launch a standalone `cli` container within the scope of the current directory.
 The directory is mapped into `/var/www` in the container.